gmenchetti/Hybrid-Recommender/README.md

 More examples that use the challenge dataset can be found in the "examples.py" files.

-The data is available [here](https://www.kaggle.com/c/recommender-system-2017-challenge-polimi/data).
+The data is available [here](https://www.kaggle.com/c/recommender-system-2017-challenge-polimi/data) and the final presentation is available [here](https://github.com/gmenchetti/Hybrid-Recommender/blob/master/docs/Presentation.pdf).

 ## Results